-You should have your FAFSA completed by February 15 of every year.
+We recommend you have your FAFSA completed by approximately February 15 for the following fall.
 We process financial aid applications year-round, but funding for work-study and university grants are limited and distributed on a first-completed, first-served basis.
 So, it’s important to apply early and submit any requested documents as soon as possible.

 Additionally, some CU Boulder scholarships require your FAFSA be completed by February 15.

 We are required by law to check the accuracy of income reported on the FAFSA.

 To make sure your financial aid application is complete, check your financial aid status in MyCUInfo.
 If we need further information from you, it will be listed as a ‘To Do’ item when you log in.
 You should also continue to check your campus email for correspondence from our office.
 We will email you if you have any missing information or further action to take to complete your aid application.
 If you have submitted all requested information and accepted your aid, financial aid will apply directly to your bill 10 days prior to the first day of classes.

 The first place you want to look is right here at CU Boulder's Scholarship Services.
 We have automatic scholarships, scholarship search tools, information about private scholarships, and tips on how to apply.

 First, you have to complete the FAFSA.
 Once you’ve been offered a loan, you will need to accept it in your student portal, complete a loan agreement (also known as Master Promissory Note), and complete Entrance Counseling.
 We will remind you of these requirements once you have accepted your first loan.
 You will only need to do the Master Promissory Note and Entrance Counseling once, which makes applying for student loans pretty easy.